zabkosta/neo4j-php-ogm/docs/getting_started/tutorial.md

 * Map PHP objects to Neo4j nodes and relationships
 * Use the `EntityManager` to save, load and delete objects in the database

+The code for this tutorial is available on this repository : https://github.com/graphaware/neo4j-php-ogm-tutorial

 ### What is the Neo4j PHP OGM ?

 The Neo4j PHP OGM is an **object graph mapper** for PHP5.6+ that provides persistence for PHP objects.